 There is a $3 participation fee for all participants in NABA (North American Butterfly Association) counts.

 Corkscrew's annual butterfly count is part of the North American Butterfly Association (NABA) butterfly surveys that are conducted across the United States, Canada and Mexico.
 Each NABA count circle is a 15 mile diameter circle, ours includes Corkscrew Swamp Sanctuary and part of Corkscrew Regional Ecosystem Watershed (CREW) and the surrounding area.
 Every year approximately 450 North American butterfly counts, including about 60 Florida counts, are submitted to NABA whose annually published reports provide a tremendous amount of information about the geographical distribution and relative population sizes of the species counted.

 Interested participants can contact Corkscrew NABA Butterfly Compiler for more information.

 A Butterfly Orientation Workshop and Walk before the count will help new participants learn more about local butterflies and how to identify commonly seen species.
-This seminar is scheduled for Tuesday, October 2, 2018, from 9:00 a.m. until 12:00 p.m (noon) and will meet in the classroom of the Blair Center.
+This seminar is scheduled for October 14, 2019 from 9:00 a.m. until 12:00 p.m and will meet in the classroom of the Blair Center.